Fulop-Krisztian/netconfigs/Cisco/Firmware/Firmware types.md

 If you have a modern enough device to be listed, you could try the [Cisco feature navigator](https://cfnng.cisco.com/)

 This is the most important.
-This may indicate whether you have [IPv6](../IPv6/IPv6.md) support or not.
+This may indicate, for example, whether you have [IPv6](../IPv6/IPv6.md) support or not.

-The most common you might encounter are with their hallmark features:
+The most common you might encounter are (with their hallmark features):
 - `ipbase`: Poor to no IPv6 support.
 - `ipservices`: Good IPv6 support.
 - `universal`: Pretty good support for everything.

-A more complete table:
+A more complete table of features:

 | **Feature Set Identifier** | **Description**                                                                  |
 | -------------------------- | -------------------------------------------------------------------------------- |